 Alloy Artifacts |

-The Bergman Tool Manufacturing Company was founded in Buffalo, New York during the early part of the 20th century.
-The company was a maker of adjustable wrenches, pliers, battery service tools, and other tools, and their products were sold under the Bergman, "Queen City", and "Blue Bird" brands.
+The Bergman Tool Manufacturing Company was founded in 1904 in Buffalo, New York.
+The company was a manufacturer of adjustable wrenches, pliers, battery service tools, and other tools, and their products were sold under the Bergman, "Queen City", and "Blue Bird" brands.

 The company was founded in 1904 as the Bergman Hardware and Tool Manufacturing Company.